Joe Deters: Political positions

 Throughout his tenure, Deters has gained a reputation for being a “tough on crime” prosecutor, believing in strict punishments for violent crime, including the death penalty.
-He has maintained this stance, even after a Vatican official rebuked Deters, a Roman Catholic, for pursuing the death penalty for serial killer Anthony Kirkland, who killed two adult women and two young girls between 2006 and 2009.
+He has maintained this stance, even after a Vatican official rebuked him, a Roman Catholic, for pursuing the death penalty for serial killer Anthony Kirkland.
+Kirkland pled guilty to the aggravated murder of two teenage girls and two adult women committed between 2006 and 2009.
+Kirkland burned the bodies of all four of his victims, leaving their charred remains in remote or wooded areas.
 Responding to the official, Deters said:

-He has repeated that he was elected to uphold Ohio law, which includes the death penalty.
+As Prosecutor, Deters has repeated that he took an oath to uphold Ohio law, which includes the death penalty, and that he doesn't get to personally decide which laws to enforce.
 To critics, he states, “If the citizens of Ohio want the law changed, they should contact their state representative and let him or her know.
 I have no quarrel with that.”

-In July 2018, Deters said he wants the state to bring back death penalty by firing squad amid complaints about lethal injection.

-However, since assuming office, Deters has also supported diversion programs, aiming to help “low-level, nonviolent offenders avoid jail time, find rehabilitation, and get their lives back on track.”
-In 2010, he helped establish the Hamilton County Drug Court – the first in the state of Ohio.
+However, since assuming office, Deters has also supported numerous diversion programs, aiming to help “low-level, nonviolent offenders avoid jail time, find rehabilitation, and get their lives back on track.”
+In 2010, he helped establish Ohio's first ever drug court in Hamilton County.
 Other programs his office have sponsored include Mental Health Court, Juvenile Diversion Program, and CHANGE Court, a specialized court serving those charged with prostitution and related offenses.

 Affiliations

-Deters is a member of the Cincinnati Bar Association, National District Attorneys Association, and Ohio Prosecuting Attorneys Association.
-He has served on the University of Cincinnati Board of Trustees, Ohio Organized Crime Commission, and the Southern Ohio Leukemia Foundation.
+Deters is a former member of the Cincinnati Bar Association, National District Attorneys Association, and Ohio Prosecuting Attorneys Association.
+He previously served on the University of Cincinnati Board of Trustees, Ohio Organized Crime Commission, and the Southern Ohio Leukemia Foundation.